Do you have advice for young artists?

 Please remember to give me plenty of time to respond as I can’t always reply quickly.Back to Questions

 Do you do commissioned artwork?
 Will you design a tattoo for me?
+Can I use your art for a tattoo?

 Where did you get your vivid imagination?
 Do you ever get creative block?
 What inspires you?